 - carbon and nitrogen, and greenhouse gases

 - environmental change through the analysis of sediments and fossils

 - river processes

-Micromorphology Suite focuses on the description, interpretation and measurement of components, features and fabrics in soils and sediments at a microscopic level.
+Micromorphology – Research focuses on the description, interpretation and measurement of components, features and fabrics in soils and sediments at a microscopic level.
 Our analytical instrumentation, in combination with our fieldwork, provides ample opportunity for the varied undergraduate classes.
 Students are introduced to laboratory analysis in their second year and taught the skills that will set them up for the field and laboratory research that they can undertake for their independent research (dissertation) projects.

 The River Laboratory offers unparalleled facilities in London for research aimed at understanding the behaviour of rivers.
 Digital camera equipment and supporting software enables river morphology to be captured in 3D.
-Two flumes – a sediment transport demonstration channel and a river simulator – allow the School’s geographers and environmental scientists to explore the ways in which changes in the magnitude of river flows can affect not only the movement of materials downstream but the shape and configuration of the bed too.
+Two flumes – a sediment transport demonstration channel and a river simulator – allow geographers and environmental scientists to explore the ways in which changes in the magnitude of river flows can affect not only the movement of materials downstream but the shape and configuration of the bed too.

-Aquatic and Terrestrial Environments – Leading world researchers from the School of Geography, in collaboration with the School of Biological and Chemical Scientists, provide students with a contemporary approach to investigating environmental science.
+Aquatic and terrestrial environments – Leading world researchers from the School of Geography, in collaboration with the School of Biological and Chemical Scientists, provide students with a contemporary approach to investigating environmental science.
 A range of instruments are available for a variety of environmental applications; from the analysis of nutrient cycling in rivers to greenhouse gasses in London.
 Constant investment into the analytical facilities provides the laboratories with state-of-the-art equipment for both teaching and research use.